-Plaintiffs' Administrative Appeal
+Plaintiffs' Administrative Appeals

+165. On August 27, 2011, Plaintiffs filed a timely Administrative Appeal of the South Porcupine Record of Decision pursuant to 36 C.F.R. § 215.

-- 165. On August 27, 2011, Plaintiffs filed a timely Administrative Appeal of the South Porcupine Record of Decision pursuant to 36 C.F.R. § 215. - 166.
-In the Appeal, Plaintiffs challenged the failure of the Wright Area EIS and the South Porcupine ROD to consider a range of reasonable alternatives and to analyze and provide for mitigation of climate change and other air quality impacts.
-The Appeal also addressed concerns regarding the failure of the Wright Area EIS to comply with contemporaneous reclamation requirements and mitigate groundwater impacts. - 167.
-On October 3, 2011, Plaintiffs held an informal resolution meeting with Forest Supervisor Phil Cruz, as well as other Forest Service officials, pursuant to 36 C.F.R. § 215.17.
-The parties were unable to resolve Plaintiffs' Appeal. - 168.
-On October 11, 2011, Glenn Casamassa, the Acting Deputy Regional Forester for Resources and the Appeal Deciding Officer, issued a decision on Plaintiffs' Appeal (hereafter "Appeal Decision").
-The Appeal Decision affirmed the Forest Service's lease consent for the South Porcupine tract and denied all relief requested in the appeal. - 169.
-Mr. Casamassa's letter acknowledges that the Appeal Decision constitutes a final administrative determination.
+166. On November 18, 2011, Plaintiffs filed a timely Administrative Appeal of the North Porcupine Record of Decision pursuant to 36 C.F.R. § 215.

+167. In each of the respective Appeals, Plaintiffs challenged the failure of the Wright Area EIS and the South Porcupine and North Porcupine RODs to consider a range of reasonable alternatives and to analyze and provide for mitigation of climate change and other air quality impacts.
+The Appeals also addressed concerns regarding the failure of the Wright Area EIS to comply with contemporaneous reclamation requirements and mitigate groundwater impacts.

+168. On October 3, 2011, Plaintiffs held an informal resolution meeting for the South Porcupine Appeal with Forest Supervisor Phil Cruz, as well as other Forest Service officials, pursuant to 36 C.F.R. § 215.17.
+The parties were unable to resolve Plaintiffs' Appeal.

+169. On December 7, 2011, Plaintiffs held an informal resolution meeting for the North Porcupine Appeal with Forest Supervisor Phil Cruz, as well as other Forest Service officials, pursuant to 36 C.F.R. § 215.17.
+The parties were unable to resolve Plaintiffs' Appeal.

+170. On October 11, 2011, Glenn Casamassa, the Acting Deputy Regional Forester for Resources and the Appeal Deciding Officer, issued a decision on Plaintiffs' South Porcupine Appeal (hereafter "South Porcupine Appeal Decision").
+The South Porcupine Appeal Decision affirmed the Forest Service's lease consent for the South Porcupine tract and denied all relief requested in the appeal.

+171. On December 22, 2011, Deputy Regional Forester Brian Ferebee issued a decision on Plaintiffs' North Porcupine Appeal (hereafter "North Porcupine Appeal Decision").
+The North Porcupine Appeal Decision affirmed the Forest Service's lease consent for the North Porcupine tract and denied all relief requested in the appeal.

+172. Mr. Casamassa's and Mr. Ferebee's letters acknowledge that the South Porcupine and North Porcupine Appeal Decisions (hereafter "Appeal Decisions") constitute final administrative determinations.
 See 36 C.F.R. § 215.18(c).
-The Appeal Decision therefore represents the Forest Service's final agency action for purposes of judicial review.
+The Appeal Decisions therefore represent the Forest Service's final agency actions for purposes of judicial review.
 See id. § 215.21.